|

 fresh salad once in a time.
 We don't miss anything and fantasies

-f) Being cut off from the 'world', tools and materials
+of unavailable food have not occurred. f) Being cut off from the 'world', tools and materials

 for repairs and DIY are most essential.
 This applies also